wikimedia/toolhunt/README.md

 ### Adding test data to the Database

 The mock data set contains three tools and a set of completed tasks.
-When run, the function `populate_db_test` will put the tools through the insertion process and auto-generate tasks, as it would with "real" data.
+When run, the function `run_test_population` will put the tools through the insertion process and auto-generate tasks, as it would with "real" data.

-- From the command line, `docker-compose exec flask-web python manage.py populate_db_test`
+- From the command line, `docker-compose exec flask-web python manage.py run_test_population`

 The results will appear on the command line.
 This command may be run multiple times; observe the command line messages to see what changes when a tool and/or task is already present in the DB.